 It was meatball week here.
 I made a monster batch of my homemade meatballs with plans of using them in all sorts of dishes, from spaghetti and meatballs to meatball sandwiches and meatball soup to, of course, 4-cheese meatball pizza.
 I love the texture of meatballs on a pizza.
 They add a nice meatiness to each and every bite, plus they add even more wonderful Italian flavor.

 The combination of four different cheeses made for a delightful pizza feast.
 There weren’t any leftovers.
 That happens with pizza around here.
 Roasted cauliflower?
 Probably gonna have some leftover.
-Pizza?
+Leftover 4-cheese meatball pizza?
 Nope.

-8 Italian cooked meatballs, cut in half (I used my homemade meatballs.
-See the note below)
+8meatballscooked, cut in half (I used my homemade meatballs.
+See the note below).
+If using frozen, thaw first.

 Note: I used my homemade meatballs.
 Normally I make them at least 2 ounces each.
 For the pizza I made 1 ounce meatballs instead.
 You can still use large meatballs, but instead of halving them you will probably want to quarter them.